TMD20/PT-Muxer/README.md

 Each source has its own key with data inside of it

 Most of these values should not be changed
-As Changing values could cause --remux mode to crash if they don't match
+As Changing values could cause "remux" mode to crash if they don't match

  ##### Source Dictionary Keys
 * outputDir: the location of the output files for the source i.e the mux folder location